dtudk/pythonsupport-page/docs/install/windows/manual.rst

     conda install -c conda-forge dtumathtools uncertainties -y

-Step 3: Install VS Code:
+Step 3: Install Visual Studio Code:
 -------------------------

 After the installation is finished, you need to download Visual Studio Code.
 This is done by going